Spotting Cashier’s Check Scams and Fraud

 Two popular employment scams include fake cashier’s checks:

 • Work-from-home scam: Another employment scam involves hiring remote employees and sending them an overpayment.
 The supposed employer might send a starting bonus via cashier’s check.
 The fake employer just asks that new employees pay an account activation fee to cover the cost.
-If successful, the scammer will receive the funds for this fee before the victim realizes the cashier’s check is fake.
+If successful, the scammer receives the funds for this fee before the victim realizes the cashier’s check is fake.

 Windfall Scams